-As a family business, Royal A-ware Food Group (RAWFG) is determined to safeguard the needs of future generations.
-Sustainability is therefore a key pillar at Royal A-ware Food Group.
+As a family business, Royal A-ware Food Group (Royal A-ware) is determined to safeguard the needs of future generations.
+Sustainability is therefore a key pillar at Royal A-ware.
 Sustainability entails creating long-lasting partnerships with our suppliers and customers and protecting the environment and human rights close by and further away.
-In her due diligence policy, RAWFG presents her approach to address human rights and environmental risks in our value chains.
+In her due diligence policy Royal A-ware presents her approach to address human rights and environmental risks in our value chains.
 This approach is based on the six due diligence steps from the OECD Guidelines and also details how we prevent, cease, or mitigate negative impacts that may arise along our value chains.

-The relations with our business partners are key to Royal A-ware Food Group's due diligence approach.
+The relations with our business partners are key to Royal A-ware's due diligence policy.
 We seek sustainable supply chains through long-lasting and direct relationships.
 Supported by regular and direct contact with our suppliers, risks are identified, monitored, and adequately addressed.
 Reinforced by our public grievance mechanism, we are open to receiving signals from a broad variety of stakeholders.
-This allows us to timely address potential or actual negative impacts and adjust our due diligence activities accordingly.
+This allows us to timely address potential or actual negative impacts and adjust our due diligence policy accordingly.

-The due diligence approach, as described in this public summary, is fully endorsed by the board of management of Royal A-ware Food Group.
+The due diligence policy as described in this public summary is fully endorsed by the board of management of Royal A-ware .